YasinEl/mzRAPP/README.md

 mean IT-error over all NPs is selected (only NPs in samples which are also populated by a BP are considered).

-<b>Counting alignment errors:</b><br>
+<b>Counting alignment errors:</b><br> Benchmark-critical counting counts

-Benchmark-critical counting counts the minimum number of alignment errors without relying on correct alignment of the benchmark dataset itself.
+the minimum number of alignment errors without relying on correct alignment of the benchmark dataset itself.
 Figure 2 shows three isotopologues (IT) of the same benchmark compound detected in 5 samples.
 The color coding indicates the feature the peak has been assigned to by the NPP aligorthm.
-Whenever there is an asymmetry in the assignment of the different IT the minimum number of errors necessary to come to that asymmetry is counted. (c) Benchmark-trustful feature matching is a different way of counting alignment errors, that assumes correct alignment of the benchmark dataset.
+Whenever there is an asymmetry in the assignment of the different IT the minimum number of steps to reverse that asymmetry is counted as errors.
+Benchmark-trustful counting is a different way of counting alignment errors, which assumes correct alignment of the benchmark dataset.
 Here simply the number of deviations between BM and NPP alignments is counted as errors.
 This kind of counting should only be done after visual inspection of the benchmark dataset.

 <div class="figure">